unik-name/docs.unikname.network/docs/introduction.md

 It is used to test and discuss new features with community before making them available for all.
 Tokens are **valueless** (you can get them for free [from the faucet](/interacting-with-uns.html#sandbox-faucet).
-You can use them to test next features and your apps based on UNIK tokens.
+You can use them to test next features and your apps based on UNIKNAME tokens.

-You can access this network via the public [sandbox explorer](https://sandbox.explorer.uns.network/).
+You can access this network via the public [sandbox explorer](https://sandbox.explorer.unikname.network/).